UKCloud/documentation/articles/azure/azs-sco.md

 We've created several articles, guides and FAQs to help you get up and running quickly and easily.
 These are available within our Knowledge Centre.

-In addition, you'll be assigned a Customer Success Manager (CSM) to provide any assistance required during your initial adoption of the service.

 UKCloud also has a large ecosystem of partners who can deliver additional services, such as support and professional services.
 UKCloud would be pleased to introduce you to the right partner to suit your needs.

 ### Azure Stack Hub service management